-Attorney Elliot Olsen said about this outbreak, “Leafy greens continue to be a problem for the produce industry.
+Attorney Brendan Flaherty said about this outbreak, “Leafy greens continue to be a problem for the produce industry.
 This kind of outbreak remains far too common.
 It is past time for the industry to fix this problem from within.”

 This is not the first time Taylor Farms’ products have been potentially contaminated with pathogenic bacteria.
 In May 2012, they recalled baby spinach for possible Salmonella contamination.
 In February 2013, Taylor Farms recalled their Organic Baby Spinach for E. coli.
 In August 2013, Taylor Farms de Mexico products were linked to a huge Cyclospora outbreak and were recalled.
 In April 2015, Taylor Farms foodservice spinach was recalled for E. coli and Salmonella contamination.

 The symptoms of a Salmonella infection include diarrhea, fever, abdominal cramps, and headache.
 Symptoms usually begin with 12 to 72 hours after exposure to the pathogenic bacteria.
 Most people recover on their own within about a week, but some people become so ill they must be hospitalized.